brchn6/Evolutionary_Learning_Under_Stress_Using_GFP_Feedback/README.md

 ---

-## 📜 License & Citation

-* Choose an open-source license appropriate for your project.
-* If you use this in a publication, please cite the repository and include the **strict Moran** and **fixed-controls** details.

----

-**Happy experimenting!** If you have questions or want to collaborate, open an issue or reach out.
-*Last Updated: 2025 • Status: Active*

----

-## 🧾 Results interpretation: current behavior vs. reality
+# 🧾 Results interpretation: current behavior vs. reality

 ### Your observed outcomes (from the app)
 - The 39 °C control reaches and maintains the highest GFP.